iblech/git-util/README.md

 example, after a rebase in which commits are reordered, the new commit should have an identical tree to the original commit.  `git treehash` with no arguments will compare the trees of `HEAD` and `ORIG_HEAD`.
 If they are identical, it will print out the single hash of the tree.
 Otherwise, it will print out both hashes, labeled.
+Given multiple commits, it will print out all the tree hashes, each labeled with the ref names to which it applies, so that you can see which commits have identical trees and which don't.

 `git-vee` compares two branches, showing the history back to the point at which they diverged.
 By default it compares the current `HEAD`